EVERYONE should partake in ultra frugal living for a little bit of their life.

 1 – Eating out:

 I don’t recommend eating out as a whole, not just as part of frugal living.
-But you can still have a lot of fun with it by saying no most of the time and making a big deal when you say yes.
+But you can still have a lot of fun with it by saying no most of the time and making a big deal when you say yes is a good way to save money with friends.

 Instead of wasting money on fast food, you could be saving money for that dream vacation AND having one stellar meal out every month.

 2 – Don’t budget hard…but have goals.

-The sweet, sweet taste of freedom will keep you driving towards the achievement of your savings goals.
+The sweet, sweet taste of freedom will keep you driving towards the achievement of your savings goals instead of budgeting your way there.

 Just remember that.
-With every dollar you save enthusiastically now, you are that much closer to living the dream life you have always wanted to lead.
-If something is too painful for you, it will feel worth it to delay your dream just a little bit.
+With every dollar you save enthusiastically now, you are that much closer to living the dream life you have always wanted to lead. that’s the basis of my money saving system that is 100x better than saving.
+Compare everything to that dream and if something is too painful for you to avoid (like toilet paper), it will feel worth it to delay your dream just a little bit.

 3 – Vacations